With pieces in LA Times, Virginia Quarterly Review, AGNI, Kenyon Review, LitHub, and elsewhere.

 Hear performance of Trump essay commissioned by Racist Sandwich.

-“The Effects of White Supremacy are Non-Transferable” (or “Coping in New Orleans”), an essay acknowledging the experience gap between minorities and would-be allies.
+“The Effects of White Supremacy are Non-Transferable” (or “Coping in New Orleans”), an essay in Lithub acknowledging the experience gap between minorities and would-be allies.

-“Ignatius in the New New Orleans,” an essay sponsored by the Pulitzer Prize Foundation in honor of the organization’s centennial.
+“Ignatius in the New New Orleans,” an essay for Louisiana Cultural Vistas Magazine sponsored by the Pulitzer Prize Foundation in honor of the organization’s centennial.
+Commissioned by the Louisiana Endowment for the Humanities.

 “Transition in New Orleans,” an essay about the social-economic and political choices that are gentrifying the city.
 Commissioned by Antenna.